If you have leftover ham sitting in the fridge, this is one of the easiest ways to use it.

 - Add the sauce: Pour in the sauce and bring to a boil.
 Taste and adjust seasoning if needed.

 - Add the noodles: Add dried pancit canton noodles directly to the boiling sauce.
-Toss continuously for 3–5 minutes until tender and most of the liquid is absorbed.
+Keep tossing for 3-5 minutes until tender and most of the liquid is absorbed.
 Add hot water as needed.

 - Add quick-cooking vegetables: Add cabbage, snap peas, and Chinese celery leaves.
 Toss just until wilted and the ham is heated through.